DrAtomic/kmeans/README.md

 ##**Dependencies:**
 I used:
--*NumPy* for calculations, and
+- *NumPy* for calculations, and
--*Pillow* for visualizing the clusters.
+- *Pillow* for visualizing the clusters.